jacobjohnxn/sbank/README.md

    - Open MySQL Workbench.
    - Connect to your local MySQL server.
    - Go to `Server > Data Import`.
-   - Select `Import from Self-Contained File` and choose the SQL file you exported.
+   - Select `Import from Self-Contained File` and choose the SQL file you.
    - Select your target database or create a new one.
    - Click `Start Import`.